 "Find our way downstairs," she said.
 "Whatever Tori is up to, I still need to get down to the hold.
 Will you help me?"

 "Yeah," he said, and pointed to a different door.
-"Go move that one-armed bandit out of the way and get ready to run."
+"Go move that one-armed bandit out of the way and get ready."

 He walked toward the door that was now shaking from the zombies pounding on it.